facebookarchive/Stack-RNN/README.md

 Most of the experiments shown in the paper can be reproduced by running the script `script_tasks.sh`.

-We also include the code to reproduce the experiement on language modeling.

 ## Examples
 To run the code on a task:
 ```